Academics and Enrollment — Frequently Asked Questions

 - Select the class you want to swap to (either by entering the class number or searching).

-The course add deadline is the 15th calendar day of the semester and the course drop deadline is the 57th calendar day of the semester.
-JGSM, Law and Vet students need to check with their colleges.
-Continuing Education and Summer Sessions, the Department of Athletics and Physical Education, and First-Year Writing Seminars may have different course enrollment policies and deadlines.
+For regular session classes, the add deadline is the 15th calendar day of the semester and the drop deadline is the 57th calendar day of the semester.
+JGSM, Law and Vet students should check with their colleges.
+Continuing Education and Summer Sessions, the Department of Athletics and Physical Education, and First-Year Writing Seminars may have different enrollment policies and deadlines.

 WHAT IT MEANS

 |You cannot add this class due to a time conflict with class XXXX.
 Select another class, or drop the conflicting class and resubmit your request.||You will not be able to enroll in two classes that meet at the same time.
 If you have an exceptional situation that requires enrollment in conflicting classes, contact your college registrar’s office to determine how to proceed.|

 |Available seats are reserved.
 You do not meet the enrollment group criteria to enroll in this class at this time.||This class is limited to a certain population of students—for example, A&S juniors.
 If a course has a reserve cap in place and you don't meet the requirement, you will not be allowed to enroll.|

 |Instructor Consent Required.
 You must obtain permission to take this class.
 If you have a permission number: go to Add Another Class, select the class, enter the permission number and submit the request.||Contact the instructor of the class for permission to enroll.|

 |Department Consent Required.
 You must obtain permission to take this class.
 If you have a permission number: go to Add Another Class, select the class, enter the permission number and submit the request.||Contact the department offering the class for permission to enroll.|